-When powering on or waking UP the tablet, the MyRV application will run automatically as it is pre-figured to do so.
-In order for the MyRV application to present the operator with control panel, there MUST be and have power to the coach.
-This will power the various controllers located through the coach.
-This will also power the wireless hub and enable connectivity with the tablet, ultimately allowing wireless connectivity.
-Please note that with power to the coach, the tablet should always be able to gain access to the control panel when placed in the docking station due to it being a wired connection.
-Use this to assist when diagnosing concerns with the system.

-It may take 2 to 5 minutes for the tablet and hub to fully energize and communicate.
-Please allow this amount of time for the system to establish communications to ensure swift application operations.
+When powering or waking UP the system, the MyRV application will run automatically as it is pre-figured to do.
+In order for the MyRV application to operate power must be provided.
+This will power various controllers located through out the coach.
+Please note that with power to the coach, the tablet should always be able to gain access to the Control Panel.
+It may take several minutes for the tablet and hub to fully energize and communicate.
+Please allow this time for the system to establish communications.